Stiftungsprofessur Semantische Informationssysteme gefördert von der ROSEN Gruppe.

 49069 Osnabrueck, Germany

-- Paper accepted at the 34th International FLAIRS Conference.
+- New Paper - nominated for Best Paper Award - at the 34th International FLAIRS Conference.

 Leonid Schwenke and Martin Atzmueller (2021) Show Me What You’re Looking For: Visualizing Abstracted Transformer Attention for Enhancing Their Local Interpretability on Time Series Data.

 - New Paper in Applied Sciences: Computing and Artificial Intelligence.